cchauve/AGO-pipeline/doc/manual.md

 paramaters file in which the path to an already existing data file is explicitly specified.

-Alternative pipeline can also skip the last step, `spp_dcj`, that can be computationally intensive, in which case only (potentially conflicting) ancestral syntenies (gene adjacencies) are computed, without resulting in fully resolved ancestral gene orders
+Alternative pipelines can also skip the last step, `spp_dcj`, that can be computationally intensive, in which case only (potentially conflicting) ancestral syntenies (gene adjacencies) are computed, without resulting in fully resolved ancestral gene orders